ShamrockLee/git-labview-integration/README.md

      $ git mergetool -t lvmerge
      ```
      to resolve merge conflicts.
-     `-t` can be omitted if lvdiff and lvmerge is set to default.
+     `-t` can be omitted if `lvdiff` and `lvmerge` is set as the default `difftool` and `mergetool` respectively.

 The above configuration can also be done in cmd.exe or PowerShell, but the escaping might be different.

-The configuration steps are the same in POSIX environments, plus the executable path can be automatically detected by e.g. `"$(command -v LabVIEW)"` as long as those commands appear in the PATH.
+The configuration steps are the same in POSIX environments, plus the executable path can be automatically detected by e.g. `"$(command -v LabVIEW)"` as long as those commands appear in the `PATH` variable.

 ## Status